justinclagg/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic Tac Toe
-A game of Tic Tac Toe with multiple difficulty levels.
-Created with jQuery.
+A game of Tic Tac Toe with multiple difficulty levels, using the Minimax algorithm for AI.
+You can play it [here.](http://www.justinclagg.com/tic-tac-toe/)